lhami/sensometrics-r-tutorial-2024/README.md

 # What this tutorial will cover

-> In this tutorial, we will introduce the audience to the R statistical programming environment and the RStudio Interactive Development Environment (IDE) with the aim of developing sufficient basic skills to conduct a text analysis on sensory-relevant text data.
-We will provide a learning dataset of text data for the analysis—a set of food-product free-comment reviews that are associated with overall liking scores.
-This will allow us to demonstrate connections between text analysis methods and basic sensory and consumer science approaches.
-We will also provide an R script that walks through all steps of importing, manipulating, and analysing the test dataset.
+> In this tutorial, we will introduce the audience to the R statistical programming environment and the RStudio Interactive Development Environment (IDE) with the aim of developing sufficient basic skills to conduct multivariate analyses (like Correspondence Analysis) on sensory and consumer datasets.
+We will provide a learning dataset for the analysis—a set of free response comments and overall liking scores from a central location test on berries.
+We will teach participants how to import, manipulate, and plot data using user-friendly, “tidy” R programming.
+All resources used in the tutorial are open-source and will remain available to attendees, including an R script covering the full workflow.
 >
-> The tutorial will have 2 sections.
-In the first section of the tutorial, we will introduce R and RStudio, we will cover the basic commands of R, and we will cover key, user-friendly conventions of ”tidy” R programming for importing, manipulating, and plotting data using the “tidyverse” packages.
-In the second section we will use the “tidytext” package to conduct basic text analysis, including text tokenization, text modeling using TF-IDF, and basic lexicon-based sentiment analysis.
+> At the end of the tutorial, attendees will be able to prepare raw sensory data for common multivariate analyses or visual representations in R.

 # What you should already know